Digital Literacy Resources for the Public

 Expanding your current career, or starting a new one?
 Resources are available to help.

-Hard Times Resource Guide.
+- Living Well in Washington State.
 Resources compiled by the State Library to help you navigate and succeed in a tough economy.

 - Worksource.
 Washington State's employment services portal.
 Find jobs, get help with resumes, and more from this online portal.

 Online security is an important issue in today's always connected world.
 These websites have great tips for staying safe online.

 Don't understand what a CPU means?
 What about all of those i-doohickeys?
 These sites will help you to figure out the jargon used in tech circles.

 - Netlingo.
 NetLingo has thousands of definitions that explain the online world of business, technology, and communication including the largest collection of Internet acronyms and text messaging shorthand.
 Catering to students, teachers, parents, gamers, designers, techies, bloggers, journalists, and industry professionals worldwide.

 - Find a Tech Definition.
 Tech definitions by topic: application development, computer science, consumer technology, data center, IT management, learning tools, networking, security and storage and data management.